 The Timeline view displays all the branches of your document that contain time information in chronological order along a horizontal time axis.
-The different timescales available (standard, daily, weekly, historic and geological) let you represent a variety of different events, such as the planning of a product launch, the life cycle of a bee or the rise and fall of an ancient civilization.
+The different timescales available (standard, historic, geological, daily and weekly) let you represent a variety of different events, such as the planning of a product launch, the life cycle of a bee or the rise and fall of an ancient civilization.